 And that's why we had quiche for supper.

-This is the first time I’ve made quiche since going paleo, and I wanted a crust on it.
-Quiche isn’t quiche without a crust.
+Quiche isn't quiche without a crust.
 That would be a frittata.
-I had seen some recipes online for sweet potato crust, but I had a bag filled with fresh garden potatoes that a neighbour had so graciously given to us, and I’m sorry, paleo or not, fresh garden potatoes are incredible!
+I had seen some recipes online for sweet potato crust, but I had a bag filled with fresh garden potatoes that a neighbour had so graciously given to us, and I'm sorry, paleo or not, fresh garden potatoes are incredible!

 The logistics of shredding baby garden potatoes was just not something I felt like wrapping my head around today, so out came the ole food processor.
 I was done in seconds.
 I did my onion in there too.
 Saved me some watery eyes.